-If you are a current Highline faculty, staff, or student you can sign up for the Highline Text Highline Alert system to receive emergency messages to directly to your phone.
+If you are a current Highline faculty, staff, or student you can sign up for the Highline Text Highline Alert system to receive emergency messages directly to your phone.
 Those who wish to register their cell phone may do so at the following link: hctextalerts.highline.edu.
+After Spring 2023, subscription for HC Text Alert may change as the college rolls over to a new text message system.
+Please check the Public Safety.website for current information.